awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 # Using Custom URLs for Files by Adding Alternate Domain Names \(CNAMEs\)<a name="CNAMEs"></a>

 In CloudFront, an alternate domain name, also known as a CNAME, lets you use your own domain name \(for example, `www.example.com`\) in your files’ URLs instead of using the domain name that CloudFront assigns to your distribution\.
-Both web and RTMP distributions support alternate domain names\.

 When you create a distribution, CloudFront returns a domain name for the distribution, for example: